Tesla

 Energy Storage Systems

-The market for energy storage products is also highly competitive, and both established and emerging companies have introduced products that are similar to our product portfolio or that are alternatives to the elements of our systems.
-We compete with these companies based on price, energy density and efficiency.
+The market for energy storage products and services is also highly competitive, and both established and emerging companies have introduced products and services that are similar to our product portfolio or that are alternatives to the elements of our systems or software service offerings.
+We compete with these companies based on price, energy density, efficiency, optimization and performance.
 We believe that the specifications and features of our products, our strong brand and the modular, scalable nature of our energy storage products give us a competitive advantage in our markets.

-The primary competitors to our solar energy business are the traditional local utility companies that supply energy to our potential customers.
-We compete with these traditional utility companies primarily based on price and the ease by which customers can switch to electricity generated by our solar energy systems.
+The primary competitors to our energy generation business are the traditional local utility companies that supply energy to our potential customers.
+We compete with these traditional utility companies primarily based on price and the ease by which customers can switch to electricity generated by our energy generation systems.
 We also compete with solar energy companies that provide products and services similar to ours.
 Many solar energy companies only install solar energy systems, while others only provide financing for these installations.
-We believe we have a significant expansion opportunity with our offerings and that the regulatory environment is increasingly conducive to the adoption of renewable energy systems.
+We believe we have a significant expansion opportunity with our offerings, including in terms of the aesthetics, superior performance and ease of installation and integration with Powerwall of our solar panels, and that the environment is increasingly conducive to the adoption of renewable energy systems.

 Intellectual Property